Principles of Practice

 Body Alignment

-Alignment of the body parts is very important.
-When the asanas are performed mechanically, there is misalignment and discomfort.
-Misalignment of body parts lead to imbalance and pain because the tight muscles pull the body out of alignment.
-Proper co-ordination of the breath and use of props will help to improve alignment without hurting.
-When there is right alignment there is lightness and ease.
+Perfect body alignment in any asana is important.
+When asanas are performed mechanically, there is no proper alignment, which can lead to discomfort.
+Misalignment in the body lead to pain; this is because the tight muscles and tissues pull the body out of alignment.
+Proper co-ordination of breath with proper movement, using suitable props will improve alignment without causing strain.
+When there is perfect alignment there is lightness and ease.

 Awareness of your Breath

-Awareness of your breath is very crucial for experiencing the harmony.
+Awareness of your breath is very vital for experiencing inner harmony.
 Breathe through your nose, evenly and smoothly and co-ordinate your breath with every movement.
-When you settle in the asana make sure your attention is on your breathing.
-Breathing helps integrate the mind and the body and remove distrubances.
+When you settle properly in an asana make sure your attention is locked on your breathing.
+Breathing helps to integrate mind and body, remove rigidity and calm the mind.

 Creating Balance

 There is always imbalance between the two sides of your body; you will notice that one side is stronger than the other.
 Imbalance leads to unsteadiness and discomfort.
 Sage Patanjali ‘the father of yoga’ has reiterated that “imbalance leads to disease.”
-When you achieve the inner balance, there is lightness, grace, ease and freedom from pain.
+When you achieve inner balance, there is lightness, grace, ease and peace.

 Inward Gaze

-‘Antara dristi’ is gazing inwards.
-Inward gaze plays a vital role in bringing stability and balance.
-When the eyes move around, the mind is distracted and the focus is shifted.
-Fix your eyes on one spot and focus inward especially when you perform the balancing asanas.
+‘Antara Dristi’ is gazing inwards.
+Inward gaze plays a vital role in enhancing self awareness, stability and balance.
+When your eyes move around, your mind also moves and is distracted; your focus is shifted.
+Fix your eyes on one spot and focus inwards especially when you perform the balancing asanas.
+For balancing asanas you need extra focus and concentration.
 Antara Drishti is also practiced during pranayama (breath control) and dhyana (meditation.)

 Determination and Effort

-To learn and master asanas and pranayama, strong determination and sincere effort are very vital.
+To learn and master asanas and pranayama, strong determination and sincere effort is essential.

 Managing Pain

-Pain is a natural sensation caused due to stiffness or congestion.
-Yogis believed that through pain you will see the light inside, pain helps to take you inwards.
-In certain asanas you may experience pain.
-If your body is properly aligned and your weight is properly distributed, you can adjust and adapt well in the asana.
-Cultivate tolerance and patience, and a positive attitude are essential qualities.
-Remember to respect your body and not to over exert.
-The progress may be slow, but with perseverance and guidance of an experienced teacher you can manage and overcome pain.
+Pain is a natural sensation caused due to weakness, stiffness or congestion.
+Yogis believed that pain is integral part of yoga practice; without pain there is no gain.
+Pain takes you inwards and develops an understanding of your self – through pain you will see the light inside.
+You may experience pain in some asanas.
+This is because, your body is not properly aligned and your weight is not properly distributed.
+Respect your body and not to over exert.
+Tolerance, patience and positive attitude are essential qualities to manage pain.
+The progress may be slow, but with perseverance and with the guidance of an experienced teacher you can manage and even learn how to overcome pain.

 Commitment and Regularity